green-fox-academy/nagypeti/project_phase/exam_moduls/endpoint.md

 **4xx:** _Client Error_
 **5xx:** _Server Error_

-**100 Continue** - The server has received the request headers and the client should proceed to send the request body.
+**100 Continue** - The server has received the request headers and the client should proceed to send the request body. </br>
 **102 Processing** - A WebDAV request may contain many sub-requests involving file operations, requiring a long time to complete the request.
 This code indicates that the server has received and is processing the request, but no response is available yet.
-This prevents the client from timing out and assuming the request was lost.
+This prevents the client from timing out and assuming the request was lost. </br>

-**200 OK** - Standard response for successful HTTP requests.
+**200 OK** - Standard response for successful HTTP requests. </br>

-**201 Created** - The request has been fulfilled, resulting in the creation of a new resource.
+**201 Created** - The request has been fulfilled, resulting in the creation of a new resource. </br>

-**202 Accepted** - The request has been accepted for processing, but the processing has not been completed.
+**202 Accepted** - The request has been accepted for processing, but the processing has not been completed. </br>

-**204 No Content** - The server successfully processed the request and is not returning any content.
+**204 No Content** - The server successfully processed the request and is not returning any content. </br>

-**301 Moved Permanently** - This and all future requests should be directed to the given URI.
+**301 Moved Permanently** - This and all future requests should be directed to the given URI. </br>

-**303 See Other** - The response to the request can be found under another URI using the GET method.
+**303 See Other** - The response to the request can be found under another URI using the GET method. </br>

-**401 Unauthorized** - means that the user trying to access the resource has not been authenticated or has not been authenticated correctly.
+**401 Unauthorized** - means that the user trying to access the resource has not been authenticated or has not been authenticated correctly. </br>

-**400 Bad Request** - means the HTTP request that was sent to the server has invalid syntax.
+**400 Bad Request** - means the HTTP request that was sent to the server has invalid syntax. </br>

-**403 Forbidden** - means that the user made a valid request but the server is refusing to serve the request, due to a lack of permission to access the requested resource.
+**403 Forbidden** - means that the user made a valid request but the server is refusing to serve the request, due to a lack of permission to access the requested resource. </br>

-**404 Not Found** - means that the user is able to communicate with the server but it is unable to locate the requested file or resource.
+**404 Not Found** - means that the user is able to communicate with the server but it is unable to locate the requested file or resource. </br>

-**500 Internal Server Error** - means that server cannot process the request for an unknown reason.
+**500 Internal Server Error** - means that server cannot process the request for an unknown reason. </br>
 **502 Bad Gateway** - means that the server is a gateway or proxy server, and it is not receiving a valid response from the backend servers that should actually fulfill the request.
-Example: the requested port is not open for communication
+Example: the requested port is not open for communication. </br>
 **503 Service Unavailable** - means that the server is overloaded or under maintenance.
-This error implies that the service should become available at some point.
+This error implies that the service should become available at some point. </br>

-**504 Gateway Timeout** - means that the server is a gateway or proxy server, and it is not receiving a response from the backend servers within the allowed time period.
+**504 Gateway Timeout** - means that the server is a gateway or proxy server, and it is not receiving a response from the backend servers within the allowed time period. </br>

 ### 6. REST, RESTful API: